In this post, I’ll uncover 133 frugal living tips to help you save more money and get financial freedom.

 Each week when you go for shopping groceries then keep a shopping list with yourself.

-The shopping list is a small piece of paper or excel sheet where you list down all the items you need to purchase.
-It makes the shopping lot easier and what to purchase.
+The shopping list is a small piece of paper or Excel sheet where you list down all the items you need to purchase.
+It makes shopping a lot easier and what to purchase.
 Your mind doesn’t stick to remembering each item.

-Having a list helps you avoid making impulse buying and stay budget efficient shopping tour.
+Having a list helps you avoid making impulse buying and stay budget-efficient shopping tours.

 According to a survey of 2500 shoppers, 44% said they spend less money when having a shopping list.
 While 27% said they stay on budget.